gary-peterson/dsa-unit-tests-java-gen/README.md

 4. Copy your factory JAVA file into public package directory (e.g. "linearpub")
 5. Run "compile.bat" (e.g., double click to run)
 6. NOTE -- windows safeguards archive files, so you will likely get "windows security error".
 You can safely click "More Info" and then "Run Anyway".
-7. Run "unit-tests-UI.bat" (double click to run)
+7. Run "unit-tests.bat" (double click to run)
 8. The "Unit Test Window" opens
 9. See "Using Unit Tests UI" below

-Or run "unit-tests-z-console.bat" for headless (console) output
+Or run "unit-tests-headless.bat" for headless (console) output

 ## Running From Script (for MAC or unix)